neil-gilbert/ObservabilityValidator/README.md

-# 🧭 ObservabilityValidator
+# 🧭 Casablanca

 **Declarative “observability contracts” for production systems**

-ObservabilityValidator lets you codify expectations about your system’s telemetry — for example:
+Casablanca lets you codify expectations about your system’s telemetry — for example:
 > “Every successful payment emits a span with `payment.status=success` and completes within 3 s.”

 It then validates those expectations against your observability backend (Datadog, OpenTelemetry Collector, etc.) automatically.